vkilohani/Object-Detection-In-An-Urban-Environment/Project_Writeup.md

 ### Project overview

 This project involves using the Tensorflow Object Detection API to identify cars, pedestrians and cyclists.
 Object Detection is an integral part of a self-driving car system as a self-driving car needs to perceive its surroundings and interpret the objects around it accurately in order to make autonomous movements.
-The current project, which involves only 3 classes of objects - viz. 'vehicle', 'pedestrian' and 'cyclist' - is obviously a highly simplified version of a realistic self-driving car's image identification unit.
+The current project, which involves only 3 classes of objects - viz. `vehicle`, `pedestria` and `cyclist` - is obviously a highly simplified version of a realistic self-driving car's image identification unit.

 ### Set up
-Please refer to `readme.md` in the project root folder.
+Please refer to `README.md` in the project root folder.

 ### Dataset